 § In Los Angeles County, foster care entries barely changed; the point-in-time number actually declined more slowly than before the waiver.
 One safety measure stayed the same, one got worse.

 The conclusion is obvious, right?
-Get rid of the waivers –
+Get rid of the waivers – they’re endangering children!

 Only in the upside-down, inside-out world of American child welfare would anyone think that makes sense.